Can NMS Finalists Validate with the ACT?

-For many students, the PSAT is the door that opens the long journey of test prep.
-So, unsurprisingly, I get a lot of questions about this mid-October milestone from my SAT/ACT tutoring clients.
+For many students, the PSAT is the first step in the marathon of test prep.
+Accordingly, I get a lot of questions about this rite of passage from my SAT/ACT tutoring clients.

-Though most high schools in the U.S. automatically sign up their students for the PSAT—and a source of annoyance to many a junior—I promise that there are many ways you can work it to your advantage.
-To that end, today I’ll be demystifying a point of confusion for many students: if you score high on the PSAT, putting you in the running for the National Merit Scholarship, do you HAVE to also take the SAT in order to hang onto your NMS candidacy?
+Though many juniors feel stressed or irritated when their high schools automatically sign them up to take the PSAT—as most U.S. schools do—the truth is that there are many ways you can use this early standardized test to your advantage.
+To help you do so, today’s post clarifies a question that many students wonder about: if you get a high score on the PSAT, thus making you potentially eligible for the National Merit Scholarship, do you HAVE to specifically take the SAT in order to hang onto your NMS candidacy? or is the ACT also a valid portal to a National Merit Scholarship?

 ARTICLE CONTENTS